 Fine wine is an extremely lucrative business and one that seems impervious to any financial storm.
 Over the past ten years, despite the economic uncertainties of our time, demand continues to grow for the rarest bottles, with collectors clambering over themselves to fork out astronomical sums on top vintages, their avaricious appetite for luxury wine seemingly insatiable.

 The net result is that the owners of the world’s most renowned luxury brands are in an extremely powerful position indeed.
 Top of this power-list is surely the Rothschild family.
 A famous banking dynasty, the Rothschild’s have been involved in the destinies of the world’s greatest wine estates for over 150 years.
-Bordeaux, in particular, caught their eye in the 19th century, when Nathaniel de Rothschild purchased Chateau Mouton Rothschild in 1853, followed by James Mayer de Rothschild, who acquired Lafite in 1868.
-Today, the family owns a wide range of estates, both in France and across the world, ensuring that the Rothschild name is synonymous with fine wine, and not simply banking.
+In particular, Bordeaux caught their eye in the 19th century, when Nathaniel de Rothschild purchased Chateau Mouton Rothschild in 1853, followed by James Mayer de Rothschild, who acquired Lafite in 1868.
+Today, the family owns a wide range of estates, both in France and across the world, ensuring that the Rothschild name is synonymous with fine wine and not simply banking.

 Aubert de Villaine

 However, it’s not just owners and billionaires who can influence the world of super-plonk.
 Take Robert Parker, a former lawyer from Maryland.
 Although he has taken several steps back from his work in recent years – including handing the Bordeaux reviews over to Neal Martin – Parker continues to be the most influential and respected wine critic working today.
 His magazine, The Wine Advocate, commands the absolute loyalty of many thousands of subscribers, who eagerly await its assessment of new vintages of fine wines, particularly the latest Bordeaux vintage.
-Adopting the standard US 100 point wine-scoring system, Parker’s wine scores will ignite the markets of Europe, Asia, and the US, where collectors and wealthy consumers can be counted on to search out wines on the basis of Parker’s recommendations.
+Adopting the standard US 100 point wine-scoring system, Parker’s wine scores will ignite the markets of Europe, Asia, and the US, where collectors and wealthy consumers can be counted on to search out wines based on Parker’s recommendations.

 The consultants must also not be omitted from this discussion.
 They continue to yield great power in the fine wine sphere and are possibly the wine industry’s most valuable human resource.
 Indeed, an ailing wine can transform its fortunes by hiring a renowned consultant, although their help often comes with an impressive price tag!

 Michel is top of the oenologist pecking-order, a Bordeaux winemaker and former owner of Bon Pasteur.
-As of February 2017, Rolland consults for over 200 wineries in all continents, Napa Valley’s Screaming Eagle, Chateau Figeac in Bordeaux and Clos de los Siete in Argentina.
+As of February 2017, Rolland consults for over 200 wineries in all continents, Napa Valley’s Screaming Eagle, Chateau Figeac in Bordeaux, and Clos de los Siete in Argentina.
 And naturally, his fees are as impressive as his reputation; only the wealthiest brands can afford his services.
 But the question remains: why employ Rolland on top of paying your winemaker an often hefty salary?

 But don’t worry, there are other talents to be reckoned with.
-Stéphane is a leading French consultant working for numerous estates in Bordeaux and other wine producers worldwide, his services are particularly sought after in St-Emilion, as Derenoncourt is today considered the go-to consultant in the Right Bank.
+Stéphane is a leading French consultant working for numerous estates in Bordeaux and other wine producers worldwide; his services are particularly sought after in St-Emilion, as Derenoncourt is today considered the go-to consultant in the Right Bank.